shanamatthews/static-site-generator/portfolio/index.md

 keywords: [nothing, nothingness]
 ---

-Regardless of job title (software engineer, developer advocate, technical writer, etc.), I've spent my entire career creating content and tools to help developers make things.
+Regardless of job title (software engineer, developer advocate, technical writer, etc.), I've spent my career creating content and tools to help developers make things.

 While I have experience [giving talks](../talks/index.html) and creating video content, my preference has always been for creating written content, especially tutorials and API/SDK documentation.
 Written content is more maintainable, flexible, and accessible than video, and frankly, more useful, in my opinion.